arnaudlacour/katacoda/ping-directory-basics/intro.md

+#Ping Directory + Docker
 Welcome to this tutorial!

-You are going to learn how to start Ping Directory in Docker and get familiar with its basics.
+Here you are going to learn how to start Ping Directory in Docker and get familiar with its basics.

 ## Overview
 Ping Directory is a powerful yet streamlined solution to help solve tough identity data problems.